benhammondmusic/bht/README.md

+> Note: too many dependency issues to keep this alive....
+I've moved on from this template.
+You can see the new one at https://github.com/benhammondmusic/benhammond.tech

 # BenHammond.tech - Software Engineer && Song Builder

 Repo for [BenHammond.tech](https://benhammond.tech), a portfolio site for me, Ben Hammond, a Denver Developer and Song Builder.
 The Gatsby template I forked to create my site is open sourced; you can find the original README below.